opengisci/opengisci.github.io/_posts/2023-11-02-spatial-accessibility-rpr.md

   - Street network: buffered or not?
   - Population: people over 50, or COVID patients?
   - Service: ICU beds, or ventilators?
-- Note how long the hospital catchment process took to run and enter results in this GOOGLE FORM (link to be added)
+- Note how long the hospital catchment process took to run and enter results in this [GOOGLE FORM](https://forms.gle/i1Hk3qZdFMhwk2nj7)
 - Save results, and then open `procedure\code\03_COIVD-19_Acc-Reanalysis.ipynb`
 - Execute the code, trying differnet combinations of Population and Service
-- Note how long the hospital catchment process took to run and enter results in this GOOGLE FORM (link to be added)
+- Note how long the hospital catchment process took to run and enter results in this [GOOGLE FORM](https://forms.gle/i1Hk3qZdFMhwk2nj7)
 - Take notes on how this reanalysis different from the original notebook.

 Transitioning to next week you should: